U.S. states support NJ with hands-off approach to luring tourists

-HARRISBURG, Pennsylvania (Reuters) - New Jersey, which launched the start of its summer season on Friday after many of its beaches were devastated by Superstorm Sandy last year, is getting support from neighboring state tourist agencies.
+HARRISBURG, Pa.
+May 24 (Reuters) - New Jersey, which launched the start of its summer season on Friday after many of its beaches were devastated by Superstorm Sandy last year, is getting support from neighboring state tourist agencies.

 Instead of trying to attract some of the 59 million tourists who visit the Jersey shore and spend $19 billion each year, states including Pennsylvania and Delaware have taken a hands-off approach to attracting tourists from the Jersey shore.